bpype/blender-studio-pipeline/scripts-blender/addons/asset_pipeline/README.md

 When you Push/Pull a file, you will be greeted with an operator dialogue.
 This dialogue will list any new data that it has found in your file.
 Pressing OK will assign these new pieces of data to your local task layer, if you have multiple local task layers, you will be able to select which one is the owner of each piece of data.
 Once completed this information will be used to ensure your work is merged properly with the published file.

 ### Save File
 The add-on will optionally save your current file plus any unsaved/unpacked images will be saved in a directory relative to your asset (configurable in the add-on preferences).
-It will always create a back-up of your current file, in the case where the merge process fails, you will be prompted to revert your file back to it's pre-merge status.
+It will always create a back-up of your current file, in the case where the merge process fails, you will be prompted to revert your file back to its pre-merge status.

 ### Merge with Published File
 Push and Pull are merging operations done to/from the published file.
 When you want to share your updated work to the rest of the team select "Push to Publish" to update the published file with your changes.
 Push will update any Transferable Data you edited, and update any objects/collections you own with the version in your current file.
 Transferable Data owned by other artists will be re-applied to your objects.